yuzhoumo/workday-payslip-parser/README.md

 # Workday Payslip Parser

-This script parses Excel payslips from Workday into a single table in CSV format.
+This script parses Excel payslips from Workday into a single table in either JSON or CSV format.
 Payslips can be exported from Workday from each Payslip page by clicking on the "Export to Excel" icon in the top right corner.

 ## Usage